ckhayat27/M2-Einsy/README.md

 ## Marlin 1.1 was used in this project
 ### Marlin should be downloaded before starting this project, these are just changes made to the pre-existing marlin files
 ### In configuration.h (file in github files) the following changes were made:
+[Here](http://marlinfw.org/meta/download/) is where you can download Marlin 1.1
  - ``` #ifndef MOTHERBOARD #define MOTHERBOARD BOARD_EINSY_RAMBO #endif ```
 The board was changed from the RAMBo board to the Einsy RAMBo (The Einsy board should be in boards.h)
  - ``` #define DEFAULT_NOMINAL_FILAMENT_DIA 1.75 ```